Radical 8

-Radical 8 or radical lid (亠部), whose meaning as an independent word is unknown, but is often interpreted to be a "lid" when used as a radical, is radical 23 of the 214 Kangxi radicals and consists of two strokes.
+Radical 8 or radical lid (亠部), whose meaning as an independent word is unknown, but is often interpreted to be a "lid" when used as a radical.
+Of the 214 Kangxi radicals, Radical 8 is one of 23 which are composed of 2 strokes.

 In the Kangxi Dictionary, there are 38 characters (out of 49,030) to be found under this radical.